 The Megastani regime cobbled together another coalition of allies, which they called the League of Volunteers.
 The League was composed largely of small island nations that depended on Megastan for their patronage, such as Palau and England, most of whose citizens strongly opposed the war.

 Millions all over the world demonstrated against the war, the staggeringly dishonest way in which it was being promoted, and the danger it posed to global security.
-Vast protests took place within League members and even inside Megastan itself.
+Vast protests took place in nations inside and outside the League and even within Megastan itself.
 But it was to no avail.

 Members of the PNAC include Dick Cheney, Donald Rumsfeld, Paul Wolfowitz, Jeb Bush, Zalmay Khalilzad, I. Lewis “Scooter” Libby, Donald Kagan, Eliot A. Cohen, Elliott Abrams, William J. Bennett, Steve Forbes, Francis Fukuyama, Dan Quayle, Stephen Rosen, and William Kristol.
 Other Neo-Conservatives include Douglas Feith and Richard Perle.